RVN91/MicroMorph/README.md

 Shape:
 * Convexity, convex area, solidity, equivalent circle diameter, circularity, compactness, aspect ratio, Feret ratio, fiber length, fiber curl, average fiber diameter, fiber elongation

 FAN is written in C-idiomatic style C++ code with little use of C++ features (pretty much just std::vector).
-The binary is statically linked and the only dependencies are the Microsoft runtime distributables and OpenGL libraries.
+Any external libraries are statically linked and the only dependencies are the Microsoft runtime distributables and OpenGL libraries.

 ## Usage